shrugs/indigo/README.md

 Much of the build tooling is based on our own [Kamaji](https://github.com/urbit/kamaji) boilerplate

-The atomic CSS utilities borrow heavily from [Tachyons](https://tachyons.io)
+Our atomic CSS utilities borrow heavily from [Tachyons](https://tachyons.io)